Venue & Building Safety Regulations

 Exhibition stands including equipment and exhibits as well as advertising hoardings must be securely erected so that they are not a risk to public safety, in particular they should not endanger life or health.
 Care shall be taken during construction and dismantling that any possible consequences of hazardous situations arising from that work remain limited exclusively to the rented stand space.

 Each request is based on a case by case situation and approval is required from us the Organisers.
 Vehicles an vessels must have a minimal amount of fuel in the tank (max 5 litres).
 Barrels, drums and other containers with fuel even if empty must not be situated on the stand.
 The fuel tank must securely and permanently locked.
 Please contact us the Operations Team for more information and approval.

 Storing of empties of any kind (e.g. packing and packaging materials) or filled containers (e.g stand construction materials) at the stands or outside the stands in the halls is prohibited.
 All storage items, empty/ filled containers must be delivered to the designated storage area.
 This service can be organised through GT Exhibitions.
 The expense will be with you the exhibitor.

 Packaging and other flammable materials may not be stored in the exhibition halls during the event.

-Any damage caused by the exhibitor or his/her agent in the exhibition grounds, its buildings or facilities, as well as rubbish left behind will be removed at the end of the event by Brussels Expo at the expense of the exhibiting company.
+Any damage caused by the exhibitor or his/her agent in the exhibition grounds, its buildings or facilities, as well as rubbish left behind will be removed at the end of the event by Bordeaux Expo at the expense of the exhibiting company.
 All damage and remaining rubbish must be reported to Organisers.

 The use of balloons filled with flammable gas is prohibited in the halls and exhibition grounds.
 Please contact the Operations Team directly for approval as there are regulations that apply to balloons filled with safety gas or helium.